 "What is a crotch dangler?" you might ask...well it's one of the millions of baby carriers, car seats, exersaucers, jumpers, walkers, etc that we modern day moms trust our children for hours on end every day.
 Did you know that there is an International Hip Dysplasia Institute?
 Me neither...but now we both know.
 Here is what they have to say about proper hip positioning for babies...

-The IHDI recommends healthy hip positioning for all babies to encourage normal hip development.
+Education Statement: The IHDI recommends healthy hip positioning for all babies to encourage normal hip development.
 Within the womb, a baby spends a long time tucked in the fetal position, in which both hips and knees are bent or flexed.

 Baby in normal (fetal) womb position.